Buffalo Philharmonic Orchestra: Recordings

-The orchestra was founded by Cameron Baird, Frederick Slee, and Samuel P. Capen in 1934.
-Past music directors of the Philharmonic include William Steinberg, Josef Krips, Willis Page, Lukas Foss, Michael Tilson Thomas, Semyon Bychkov, and Maximiano Valdés.
-The current music director is JoAnn Falletta, the orchestra's first female music director.
-John Morris Russell is the Principal Pops Conductor.
-Other celebrated conductors who have led the orchestra include Leonard Bernstein, Igor Stravinsky, Ralph Vaughan Williams, Sir Neville Marriner, and Henry Mancini.
-Previous pops conductors include Doc Severinsen, the resident pops conductor in the 1990s, and Marvin Hamlisch, best known for his Pulitzer Prize-winning musical, A Chorus Line.

 The orchestra has recorded extensively.
 Under Steinberg, the BPO released a critically acclaimed first commercial recording: Dmitri Shostakovich's Seventh Symphony.
+With Falletta, the BPO also has issued more than 50 new albums, including twenty on Naxos Records, and has specialized in recording lesser-known European works from the late 19th and early 20th century.
+Soloists who have appeared with the BPO under maestro Falletta include Van Cliburn, Renée Fleming, Yo-Yo Ma, Anne-Sophie Mutter, Joshua Bell, and Midori.
+BPO recordings are frequently featured on the Sirius radio network and it has been featured three times on NPR's From the Top.

 Under Falletta's directorship, the BPO's recording program has focused on American composers for the Naxos label, including Frederick Converse, Charles Tomlinson Griffes, and contemporary compositions, including the first commercial recording of John Corigliano's Mr. Tambourine Man which received two GRAMMY Awards in 2009.
 The orchestra won another GRAMMY in 2021 for its recording of Richard Danielpour's "The Passion of Yeshua."
-She also founded a house label, Beau Fleuve, on which the orchestra has released many discs including "Built For Buffalo," featuring commissioned works, and "Carnivals and Fairy Tales," a children's album narrated by Falletta and Robby Takac of the Goo Goo Dolls.
+Falletta also founded a house label, Beau Fleuve, on which the orchestra has released albums including "Built For Buffalo," featuring commissioned works, and "Carnivals and Fairy Tales," a children's album narrated by Falletta and Robby Takac of the Buffalo-based band Goo Goo Dolls.
 The orchestra can also be heard in the soundtrack to Woody Allen's Manhattan.